What is cannabis?

 • Your GP may refer you to a drug and alcohol service.
 Through supportive counselling, information and appropriate planning, your GP can help you stop using cannabis.

-What will my GP do in the future?
+What will my GP do in the future to support me?

 Your GP may see you in one month to check your health and make sure you are following your treatment plan.
 If you are struggling to stop using cannabis, you may need a referral to a drug and alcohol specialist.